Vyral/dean-adler/_posts/2019-09-09-the-truth-about-todays-rates--the-opportunities-before-you.md

 {% include pullquote.html %}

 I liken this to the commercial featuring a salesman talking incomprehensibly fast.
-In both cases, you must **always make sure to understand your terms and requirements first.** Using the example above, if your credit score is, say, 620 or 680, your interest rate won’t be the same as it would be at the 760-mark.&nbsp;
+In both cases, you must **always make sure to understand your terms and requirements first.** Using the example above, if your credit score is, say, 620 or 680, your interest rate won’t be the same as it would be at the 760 mark.&nbsp;

 Ultimately, **your rate will vary based on a host of factors.** Maybe you’re refinancing as opposed to purchasing, you’re buying an investment property as opposed to a primary residence, or you’re putting down 20%, 10%, or 5% versus the full 30%.
 And of course, the type of loan you’re applying for makes a difference as well. &nbsp; &nbsp;